 Wagering Over or Under the Betting Total

-A sports betting alternative to betting who will win a game is betting the total.
-This is called total betting which is a 50/50 proposition on whether the total points scored by both teams will go over or under the bookmaker's posted total.
-This method of wagering is available for all sports including football, basketball, baseball, hockey and soccer.
+An alternative to betting who will win a game is betting the total.
+This is called total betting, which is a 50/50 proposition on whether the total points scored by both teams that will go over or under the bookmaker's posted total.
+This method of wagering is available for all sports including football, basketball, baseball, hockey, and soccer.

 Pricing Betting Totals

-The only sport it is rather easy to handicap total betting is hockey.
-Here the simple formula, average goals scored plus average goals allowed for both teams divided by two is enough to make a rough prediction.
-For baseball all sorts of other factors come into play, primarily the starting pitcher, how batters have performed against pitchers with similar stats, today's lineup, bullpen, etc. Baseball, although complex, has a lot more useful data that can be factored to get a far more precise prediction.
+The only sport in which it is rather easy to handicap total betting is hockey.
+Here, the simple formula, average goals scored plus average goals allowed for both teams divided by two, is enough to make a rough prediction.
+For baseball, all sorts of other factors come into play, primarily the starting pitcher, how batters have performed against pitchers with similar stats, today's lineup, bullpen, etc. Baseball, although complex, has a lot more useful data that can be factored in to get a far more precise prediction.

-For football betting there are simply not enough games in the season to get an accurate figure using points scored and points allowed alone.
-For this the first adjustment required is to use medians not averages.
-For example in the series 15, 7, 3 the median is 7 where the average is 8.33.
-So what you should do when calculating points scored and points allowed is place each into a list of ascending order, and take the middle figure.
+For football betting, there are simply not enough games in the season to get an accurate figure using points scored and points allowed alone.
+For this, the first adjustment required is to use medians not averages.
+For example, in the series 15, 7, 3, the median is 7 whereas the average is 8.33.
+So what you should do when calculating points scored and points allowed is to place each into a list in ascending order, and take the middle figure.
 You should then weight this against league average.

 So for example: